daattali/beautiful-jekyll/_posts/2021-05-05-how-to-unscramble-your-brain-with-a-braindump.md

 # Want to get better at simple planning?
 FREE planning class

-_I also have a FREE class on beginner planning basics.
+_I also have a FREE class on beginner planning basics in my freebie vault.
 You can gain access to that by being on my mail list.
-Signup below and you'll receive a link to the freebie vault where the class is housed in your confirmation email._
+Signup below and you'll receive a link to the vault in your confirmation email._

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">